 4. Pet Food

-Phys.org mentions its to make biodiesel and ethanol products.
+Phys.org mentions it to make biodiesel and ethanol products.
 Being an eco-friendly product, the petroleum industry has been studying the use of hemp in fuel alternatives.

 Clothes such as jeans, sporting clothes, lingerie, and other high fashion apparel can be made from hemp.
 They last longer and many of the celebrity clothing brands use hemp fibers.
 Brands such as Lauren, Armani, and Calvin Klein.

 Hemp cement uses minerals and core fibers that make it strong.
-The structures made from hemp products have stronger resistant to harsh weather and are known to be long-lasting.
+The structures made from hemp products have a stronger resistance to harsh weather and are known to be long-lasting.

 The Drawbacks of Hemp

 Though hemp has several advantages, hemp products can also hold several drawbacks.
 It can be linked to some health issues if not properly used in the right quantities or for the right purposes.